awsdocs/aws-control-tower-guide/doc_source/troubleshooting.md

 ## Landing Zone Launch Failed<a name="setup-failed"></a>

-If your master account is less than an hour old, then you may encounter issues when the additional accounts are created\.
+If your master account is less than an hour old, you may encounter issues when the additional accounts are created\.

 **Action to take**
 If you encounter this issue, we recommend that you wait an hour, and then try again\.
 If the issue persists, contact [AWS Support](https://aws.amazon.com/premiumsupport/)\.